yabadabu/viscoelastic_cpu/README.md

 - More threads does not mean better performance
 - Multithreading pays off when enough independent work is pushed
+- Allow to change the number of threads dynamically and bucket sizes within the app

+## Improvements

+- I have been testing an approach to generate the spatial index using multiple threads, but only pays off when more particles are being simulated
+- The simulation is not fully viscoelastic as described in the original paper (https://dl.acm.org/doi/10.1145/1073368.1073400)

 ## Multithread generation of the Spatial Index